Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Proof of Lemma

 Referring to \eqref{EQder}, there are two possibilities, the first term on RHS in both equations in \eqref{EQder} is positive or negative.
-If it's positive, then we can see from the first equation in \eqref{EQder} that by increasing $ y_{ki}^{\prime} $ from $ {y}_{ki} $ (and therefore $ x_{ki}^{\prime} $ from $ {x}_{ki} $) agent $ ki $ can increase his pay-off, which contradicts equilibrium.
-Now similarly consider the first term in \eqref{EQder} to be negative, then from the second equation in \eqref{EQder}, agent $ ki $ can reduce $ y_{ki}^{\prime} $ from $ y_{ki} $ to get a better pay-off.
-But the downward deviation in $ y_{ki}^{\prime} $ is only possible if $ {y}_{ki} > 0 $ ($ \Leftrightarrow~~ {x}_{ki} > 0 $).
-So we conclude that
+If it's positive, then we can see from \eqref{EQderA} that by increasing $ y_{ki}^{\prime} $ from $ {y}_{ki} $ (and therefore $ x_{ki}^{\prime} $ from $ {x}_{ki} $) agent $ ki $ can increase his pay-off, which contradicts equilibrium.
+Now similarly consider the first term in RHS of \eqref{EQder} to be negative, then from \eqref{EQderB}, agent $ ki $ can reduce $ y_{ki}^{\prime} $ from $ y_{ki} $ to get a better pay-off.
+But the downward deviation in $ y_{ki}^{\prime} $ is only possible if $ {y}_{ki} > 0 $ ($ \Leftrightarrow~ {x}_{ki} > 0 $).
+Hence we conclude~\eqref{EQKKTst1}, \eqref{EQKKTst2} from the statement of this lemma. \end{proof}